 - take CMB 155 (Introduction to Cell & Molecular Biology) & 156 (Discoveries in Cell & Molecular Biology), & CHM 115 & 116 (Principles of Chemistry I & II) in your freshman year.

 - take CMB 250 (Introduction to Biotechnology), BIO 375 & 376 (Genetics lecture & lab) & CHM 241 & 242 (Organic Chemistry series) in your sophomore year.

 - take CMB 405 & 406 (Cell & Molecular Biology lecture & lab) in your junior or first semester senior year.

 - begin independent research prior to your final Fall semester.
 We encourage you to begin research much, much earlier in your undergraduate career however.
 It can be beneficial to at least begin your research during the spring/summer periods.
-You will ultimately be presenting your research in the Capstone course (CMB 495) which is offered both semesters for the 19-20 academic year & generally is taken during your final semester.
+You will ultimately be presenting your research in the Capstone course (CMB 495) which is offered in the Winter semester & generally is taken during your final semester.
 You will hear about research options in the CMB 250 course, but please also talk with your advisor.
-Information regarding research & internship opportunities is also posted on the CMB website.
+Information regarding research &internship opportunities is also posted on the CMB website.
 See the next page for more information.